 Flowcharts and process mapping help visualise the various business processes, but many other models and methods can be used:

-ADKAR Model: This is a coaching tool that ensures everyone is involved and believes in the change.
+ADKAR Model: This coaching tool ensures everyone is involved and believes in the change.

 Deming Cycle (PDCA): Control and continuous improvement of processes

-Force Field Analysis: This tool is also referred to as barrier and aids analysis.
+Force Field Analysis: This tool is called barrier and aids analysis.
 It helps identify and analyse forces for and against your proposed change.

 Kotter’s 8 Step Change Model: This is an 8-step method that helps you manage change.
 It is a handy checklist you can follow.

 Stakeholder Analysis: This helps you identify your project’s stakeholders and why your project is important to them.

 Gantt Charts: These are very useful when your project includes many tasks, all of which people have to complete on time.

 Lewin’s Change Model: This change model is a 3-step process.
 It involves unfreezing, changing, and refreezing.